 Being frugal doesn’t mean not giving gifts, however, in on our homestead everyone has some great hobbies that allow them to hand-make the most wonderful gifts.
 From wood crafts to sewing crafts we’ve always got an idea going for the holiday season.

-One of my daughter’s likes to make wind chimes and she’s actually very good at it.
+One of my daughters likes to make wind chimes and she’s actually very good at it.
 One year she made a great set of wind chimes out of fishing line, old silverware, a few small sized pan lids, some can lids from food cans (she filed the edges so there aren’t any sharp edges) and was actually getting orders for them when she finished.

 Another daughter loves to crochet and she has taken anything from plastic grocery store bags and bread wrappers and crocheted them into bags or mats.
 She also uses old worn out sheets to make rugs and other items.

 All it takes is some creativity and using what you have on hand and you can have some great unique gifts that everyone loves.
 You’ll love saving the money and you’ll have gifts that are far more personal as people will know that you made these gifts specifically for them.